iDylanK/sdui.ios/README.md

 # SDUI Swift Library

 The SDUI Library helps integrating SDUI in a new or existing probject.
 Its core functionality is based on SwiftUI.
-The corresponding types are generated using a second repo: XX.
+The corresponding types are generated using a second repo: [backend](https://github.com/iDylanK/sdui.backend).
 This (backend) repo also features a sample Express server that works with this library.

 ## Getting started